AngusParsonson/angusparsonson.github.io/_projects/4-ARM_kernel.md

 The priority age-based scheduler ensured all current programs would be run based on their priority and how long it had been since they last ran.
 The priority of a program could be changed by the user via a **nice** system call.
 The basic algorithm worked as follows:
 - After every context switch:
-    1. The currently running program have its age decreased to zero.
+    1. The currently running program has its age decreased to zero.
     2. All other programs have their ages incremented by their priority (defined a default value at startup or a custom value by the user at runtime).
     3. The program with the highest age is then ran until the next context switch.